awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-opsworks-stack-rdsdbinstance.md

 *Type*: String

 `RdsDbInstanceArn`  <a name="cfn-opsworks-stack-rdsdbinstance-rdsdbinstancearn"></a>
-The Amazon Resource Name \(ARN\) of the Amazon RDS DB instance to register with the AWS OpsWorks stack\.
+The Amazon Resource Name \(Arn\) of the Amazon RDS DB instance to register with the AWS OpsWorks stack\.
 *Required*: Yes
 *Type*: String